broadinstitute/polyphonia/README.md

 `--verbose`

 By default, polyphonia will print updates on its progress to the console.
 You can silence most updates using `--verbose FALSE`.

+### Print All

+`--print-all`

+Use `--print-all TRUE` for the output of all comparisons to be output as potential cross-contamination.
+The potential [cross-contamination table](#potential-cross-contamination-table) will list all comparisons.
+The [plate map visualization of potential cross-contamination](#plate-map-visualization-of-potential-cross-contamination) will indicate that every sample is potentially contaminated by every sample it was compared to. `--print-all` is useful for debugging or otherwise peeking under the hood; it is not meant for everyday use.

 ## Output Files